The DPP shift furniture brands must face

 6. End-of-life and recycling information

-How does product information management (PIM) enable DPP compliance for furniture?
+How product information management (PIM) enables digital product passport furniture compliance

 Each furniture item may include dozens of attributes related to materials, finishes, repairability, and sustainability.

-A modern PIM system makes it possible to group and manage these attributes by product type or category, ensuring consistency across collections.
+A modern PIM system makes it possible to group and manage these attributes by product type or category, ensuring consistency across your collections.
+This foundation is essential for digital product passport furniture compliance.

 It also allows for version control, so updates to one material or finish can automatically apply across all affected SKUs.